sebastianbrzustowicz/Robot-tasker-API/README.md

 Moreover, this solution adds a teleoperational aspect to the robot control.
 A multi-channel approach was used to implement the WebSocket, allowing server to handle multiple connections.
 The application uses a MySQL database to store user and vehicle information.
+### Disclaimer
+Complete version which guarantee best performance is not available publicly.
+Only alpha version of API with license restrictions is available.
+Please contact me if you are interested in cooperation.
+I am willing to help.

 ## Docker